cloudstax/firecamp/docs/architect/README.md

 ## Storage
 Public cloud provides the elastic block storage such as EBS.
 The volume could be detached from one node, and attached to another node.
 This is a great ability to leverage when the service member container moves from one node to another.
 FireCamp binds the data volume with the member.
 When the member moves to another node, FireCamp will automatically move the data volume.
 There is no data copy involved during the member failover.

 In the private cloud, there are 2 types of storage.
 One is EBS like storage, such as Ceph, GlusterFS, etc. We could develop the similar volume failover mechanism with public cloud storage.
 The other is the local disk storage on the commodity hardware.
 This could save the storage usage for the stateful service, as the stateful service usually has its own replication mechanism to protect the local disk failure.
 A trade-off is the data recovery.
 The stateful service has to assign a new disk and replicate the data of the failed disk from other nodes.
-We will further update the design for the commodity hardware when we start working on it.
+We will further update the design for the commodity hardware.

 ## Network
 Network is a critical and complex component for the container orchestration framework.
 There are many network plugins for container, such as Calico, Weave, etc. The stability, performance and global scalability are very important for the stateful services.
 Public cloud provides great support for the network.
 FireCamp tries to leverage the public cloud network and reduce the dependency on others as much as possible.
 This would help the stateful services to be more stable and have better performance and scalability.

 Another advantage of using the public cloud network service is the communication with other cloud applications/services.
 For example, AWS Lambda function wants to access the MongoDB cluster.
 The Lambda function would have to access the services through the nodes' public IPs, Load Balancer, or using the Proxy Verb.
 [Kubernetes access cluster services](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-services/) and [Kubernetes Publishing services](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services---service-types) discuss about it.
 Using the Proxy Verb has some limitations.
 For example, Kubernetes Proxy Verb only works for HTTP/HTTPS.
 Accessing through the public IPs directly is not easy.
 Every node has its own public IP.
 When the member moves from one node to another, the public IP to access the member will also change.
 This requires the customers to detect the public IP change of the member.
 Load Balancer could help to detect the public IP change automatically.
 The Cloud Load Balancer introduces the additional cost and the additional network hop.
-Integrating with the public cloud network service, such as AWS Route53 DNS service, will help on it.
+Integrating with the public cloud network service, such as AWS Route53 DNS service, will make it easy for the cloud applications/services to talk with each other.
 For Kubernetes, we will integrate with the [external DNS project](https://github.com/kubernetes-incubator/external-dns) in the future.

 FireCamp associates one Route53 HostedZone with one cluster.
 Every service member is assigned a unique DNS name in Route53 HostedZone.
 FireCamp binds the DNS name with the service member.
 When the member moves to another node, FireCamp will automatically update the DNS address in the HostedZone.
 AWS Route53 supports multiple regions.
 This makes it easier to deploy the stateful service globally.
-For example, to deploy a MongoDB cluster with the primary replica at region1 and a secondary replica at region2, FireCamp registres both the primary and secondary replicas to the same HostedZone.
+For example, to deploy a MongoDB cluster with the primary replica at region1 and a secondary replica at region2, FireCamp registers both the primary and secondary replicas to the same HostedZone.

 For the private cloud, we will further evaluate to integrate with such as Calico, Consul, etc.